The Secret History of the Tally Stick

 As shown below, a curved notch, about the width of a thumb, represented £100.
 To the right of this in the picture, a ”V” is incised.
 This represents £20.
 To the right of that, with “the width of a ripe barleycorn” is a notch representing £1.
 Two further notches to the right, of diminishing widths, represent 1 shilling and 1 penny respectively.
 The total value of the tally in the picture is £121 plus 1 shilling and 1 penny.

-Clearly, the use of the tally stick as money depended on the previous evolution of money as a legally enforced unit of account.
+The widespread use of the tally stick as money depended on the previous evolution of money as a legally enforced unit of account.
 Tally sticks did not originate money.
-But they played a crucial role in the development of medieval and modern monetary systems until the nineteenth century.
+But they played a crucial and continuous role in the development of medieval and modern monetary systems until the nineteenth century.
+Much commerce in medieval times was carried out using tallies.
+One of the functions of medieval fairs was to bring tally users together to reconcile their credits and debts.
+Lawyers were available to verify the tallies and deal with disputes.

 But, almost a century later, an Act of Parliament of 1782 declared that the Exchequer’s use of tally sticks would be phased out over time.
 In 1834 the Exchequer gathered the many thousands of pieces of wood were stuffed and burnt in bundles in a stove in the House of Lords, thus destroying seven centuries of invaluable public financial records.
 The fire spread out of control and destroyed both Houses of Parliament.
 In its fiery death, tally money had its symbolic revenge.
 As if in retaliation, it destroyed the building that had helped to give it meaning, authority, and power.
 These unfortunate tallies had already been deprived of their monetary value.
 They avenged with their material form.(5)